JonPSmith/SampleMvcWebApp/README.md

 The GenericService Framework is available on [GitHub](https://github.com/JonPSmith/GenericServices) and soon via NuGet (when the release is stable).

+**GenericServices is now available on NuGet.**
+See [NuGet Package Page](https://www.nuget.org/packages/GenericServices/) for more details.

+**An additinal, more complex example is now available.**
+Visit [Complex.SampleMvcWebApp](http://complex.samplemvcwebapp.net/) to see more.

-The specific features in this code are:
+The specific features in the code in this example are:

 ### 1. Simple, but robust database services